-However, the wealth of choice can make it a bit of a hassle to organize a holiday here, so read ahead for everything you need to know about finding the best places to stay in Iceland.
+However, the wealth of choice can make planning a holiday here a bit of a hassle, so read ahead for everything you need to know about finding the best places to stay in Iceland.

 The land of fire and ice has fast become a top-rated destination for travelers worldwide.
 The options for lodging in Iceland are extensive, and the standards are universally high.
 At the very least, visitors can be guaranteed a comfortable and clean bed; even most youth hostels here are more inviting than in much of the rest of the world.

 On the other end of the scale, visitors hoping for a grand, no-expense-spared vacation might have to tone down their expectations.
-Whereas there are high-end hotels across the country specializing in luxury, you won’t find many 5-star hotels in Iceland that compare with international luxury standards.
-You'll only find one, so far, at least.
-More on that in our Reykjavik section further down.
+While there are high-end hotels across the country that specialize in luxury, you won't find many five-star hotels in Iceland that compare with international luxury standards—for now, there’s only one.
+More on that hotel in our Reykjavik section further down.

-While there are many options available when staying in Iceland – and more establishments opening their doors all the time – reservations tend to fill up very quickly.
-During the summer and the Christmas season, hotels are usually full, which is becoming the case increasingly during what was once an “off-peak” season.
+While there are many options available when staying in Iceland—and more establishments opening their doors all the time—reservations tend to fill up very quickly.
+Hotels are usually full during the summer and the Christmas season, which was once an “off-peak” season.
 Would-be visitors need to make sure they plan their holidays at least several months in advance.

-This is particularly the case for those traveling around the country.
-Outside of the greater Reykjavik area and the capital of the north Akureyri, settlements tend to be tiny, and the number of places to stay is limited.
-If, for example, you are traveling the Westfjords, it can take several hours to get from settlement to settlement; you don’t want to spend a whole day driving to, say, Isafjordur, only to find all of the hotels there fully booked.
+Those intending to travel around the country should plan their stay particularly well.
+Outside of the greater Reykjavik area and Akureyri, the capital of the north, settlements tend to be tiny, with a limited number of places to stay.
+If, for example, you are traveling the Westfjords region, it can take several hours to get from settlement to settlement.
+You don't want to spend a whole day driving to Isafjordur, for example, only to find all of the hotels there are fully booked.

-Having a well-thought-out travel plan that is easy to execute is essential to make the most of your time in Iceland.
+Having a well-thought-out travel plan that is easy to execute is essential to making the most of your time in Iceland.

 The beauty of a self-drive tour is that getting to your next hotel or hostel is your only obligation; you are free to do whatever else you wish during your days, accountable to no one.